lusakasa/saka/README.md

-> NOTE: This is a fork of Saka used for development purposes only.
-Please refer to the upstream project for issues and contributing: [lusakasa/saka](https://github.com/lusakasa/saka)

 # Saka

 A browsing assistant for [Firefox](https://addons.mozilla.org/firefox/addon/saka/) and [Chrome](https://chrome.google.com/webstore/detail/saka/nbdfpcokndmapcollfpjdpjlabnibjdi) designed to be fast, intuitive, and beautiful.
 Inspired by Spotlight.
 Keyboard-focused but mouse friendly too.